CSE140L/fa24-labs/docs/docs/lab5/ff_constr.md

 2. { ($S_0$, $S_1$), ($S_1$, $S_2$), ($S_0$, $S_1$) }

 We should attempt to fulfill as many of these adjacency conditions as possible, but it is worth noting that in most cases you will be unable to satisfy every constraint set by the heuristic.
-If this is the case you should first attempt to satisfy every set (if that proves impossible, the maximum set) in your first adjacency heuristic, and then move on to satisfying your second heuristic (and prioritize by the number-of-times weight discussed within each heuristic).
+If this is the case you should first attempt to satisfy every set (if that proves impossible, the maximum set) in your first adjacency heuristic, and then move on to satisfying your second heuristic (and prioritize by the number-of-times weight discussed within each set).
 In this example, you will note that the first priority pair of ($S_0$, $S_2$) can be easily satisfied, but the triplet of ($S_0$, $S_1$, $S_2$) suggests that the underlying three pairs should all lie within a distance of 1 of each other, which is impossible.
 We have a choice therefore of either making $S_1$ adjacent to $S_0$ or $S_2$.
 Looking at the second priority list, we notice that the pair ($S_0$, $S_1$) is listed twice, whereas the pair ($S_1$, $S_2$) is listed only once, boosting the preference for aligning $S_1$ with $S_0$.